 If you lodge a support ticket, are dealing with a dispute, or anything else that requires you to submit some information about your problem, reducing the recipient's requirement to ask further questions can significantly reduce the back and forth needed to get your problem solved.
 For example, lodging a ticket with a payment provider or your P2P marketplace that merely describes the problem you have will likely result in you waiting for a response asking for the details of the specific case you are dealing with at the time.

-Take the time when you need help or are providing information to be specific and thorough.
-Every response you can reduce when getting a problem solved is more time for you to focus on completing trades and less time you have to spend solving problems.
+When you need help or are providing information, be specific and thorough.
+Every response you can reduce when solving a problem is more time for you to focus on completing trades and less time you have to spend solving problems.